z3ttee/tsmedia/README.md

 To fit every environment you need to compile the project for yourself.
 For that please have a look on [https://vuejs.org/v2/guide/deployment.html](how to deploy vuejs applications for production).
 Before compiling you want to change the baseURL in the `config.json` file to the url you have the api set up (e.g. `http(s)://localhost/api/v1/`). \
 You need to install tsmedia in a subdirectory of your webserver's root document?
 If so, you want to keep on reading this passage, otherwise skip. \
 Because of the natural behaviour of vue-router you need to find `router` and want to change the `base` option according to your subdirectory you have chosen (e.g. `tsmedia/`) \
-After building for production please ensure the path to index.html is set correctly, otherwise rewriting the url won't work.
+After building for production please ensure the path to index.html and the `RewriteBase` is set correctly, otherwise rewriting the url won't work.
 The rule could look like this:
 ```
 RewriteRule ^(.*)$ /path/to/index.html?$1 [L,QSA]
 RewriteRule ^(.*)$ /tsmedia/index.html?$1 [L,QSA]
 RewriteRule ^(.*)$ index.html?$1 [L,QSA]
 ```
+Additional things to consider checking:
+* Is mod_rewrite enabled?
+Command on linux: `a2enmod rewrite`
+* Is mod_headers enabled?
+Command on linux: `a2enmod headers`
+\ **NOTE: Same things must be done on `.htaccess` in your api installation (Changing RewriteBase and RewriteRule accordingly to redirect to `index.php` in your api root**

 ## API Setup [WiP]
 Currently there is nothing special to be noticed when setting up tsmedia.
 Everything is managable through the integrated webinterface and api. \